SAP/openui5-fhir/docs/tutorials/4 Request Handling.md

-FHIR provides two different kinds of requests.
+FHIR® provides two different kinds of requests.
 Resources can either be created, read, updated and deleted with a direct HTTP call, or one or more requests can be packed in bundles.
 The following chapter explains the configuration of request handling.
-> Hint: For UI5 applications based on a FHIR endpoint, the recommendation is to use bundle requests to reduce the number of requests and to avoid potentially patient-specific data in the URL.
-Nevertheless, there might be use cases where the application developer will use direct HTTP requests,for example, when the FHIR endpoint cannot process bundle requests.
+> Hint: For UI5 applications based on a FHIR® server, the recommendation is to use bundle requests to reduce the number of requests and to avoid potentially patient-specific data in the URL.
+Nevertheless, there might be use cases where the application developer will use direct HTTP requests,for example, when the FHIR® server cannot process bundle requests.

 ### Step 4.1: Direct Requests
-Out of the box, the UI5 FHIR Model requests and submits data as direct requests.
+Out of the box, the *UI5 FHIR Model* requests and submits data as direct requests.
 This mode lets the URL contain the following syntax:

 ```
 VERB [base]/[type]/[id] {?_format=[mime-type]}
 ```

 * `VERB`: The HTTP verb used for the interaction (GET, POST, PUT, DELETE)
-* `base`: The FHIR endpoint base URL (http://myfhirservice.com/fhir/)
+* `base`: The FHIR® server base URL (http://myfhirservice.com/fhir/)
 * `type`: The name of a resource type (for example, "Patient")
 * `id`: The logical ID of a resource
 * `mime-type`: The mime-type (JSON or XML)

-For more information about the FHIR RESTful API, see the [FHIR-Documentation](https://www.hl7.org/fhir/http.html#read).
+For more information about the FHIR® RESTful API, see the [FHIR®-Documentation](https://www.hl7.org/fhir/http.html#read).

 *Example: Binding a Panel to a Specific Patient and Show a List of All Patients Below*
 ```xml